Godfrey Tanner Great Debate

 The debate is held annually in honour of the well-known University of Newcastle Classics lecturer and eccentric and champion of students - the late Emeritus Professor Godfrey Tanner.

 The debate is also a fundraiser for the Godfrey Tanner Memorial Scholarship, which funds an annual $3,000 scholarship to assist students who are starting their university studies and are facing hardship.

 Close personal friend of Godfrey Tanner, Dr Bernie Curran said Godfrey devoted the greater part of his life to the University of Newcastle supporting students.

-"No doubt the spirit of the late Godfrey Tanner was watching this debate with great satisfaction, as he loved debating.
-I suspect however, he was barracking for the students to win," Dr Curran said.
+"No doubt the spirit of the late Godfrey Tanner will be looking down and watching this debate with great satisfaction, as he loved debating.
+I suspect however, he will be barracking for the students to take out the gold cup this year," Dr Curran said.

 To view more photos of the evening, visit the UON Flickr site.